 The lure or dream of owning a Leica is not created by the intrinsic quality of the mechanics or lens quality.
 It is established and presented by the price of the product.
 It is also carefully marketed by select people with just the right amount of humble snobbishness that sets the tone of the type of owners that use them.
 Just listen to Nicholas Teetelli and Thorsten von Overgaard.
 They ooze Leica apartheid and make even Michael Kaschke feel inferior.

 Just by the way, Leica lenses are made in Portugal.
 Yes, they are assembled in Germany, but still.
 They can just as well been assembled in Morocco.
 Furthermore, Leica is owned by The Blackstone Group which knows nothing about photography and everything about making money for their investors.

 Getting perspective on what a camera is and does

 A film camera consists of three things.
 The body, the lens and the type of film you are using.
 The body is there to hold the lens aligned to the film.
 IT controls the shutter speed and aperture.
 That is about it.
 Journalists bought expensive cameras because the mechanics had to last a long time.
 In a film camera, there are 1000 times more moving parts than in digital.

 A digital camera consists of three things.
 The body, the lens and the sensor.
 Again the body changes the shutter and aperture and the ISO or film simulation can either be done on camera or later (Just as with film).

-Since the sensor is not proprietary to leica, it makes the body obsolete.
+Since the sensor is not proprietary to Leica, it makes the body obsolete.
 The quality of the image is determined by the lens and not sensor.
-Yes the sensor does have some part in processing but not as much as the lens.
-Lens characteristics can hardly be simulated out of camera while the sensor characteristics can.
-Put it this way, lens characteristics are analogue while sensor output is digital.
+Yes, the sensor does have some part in processing but not as much as the lens.
+Lens characteristics can hardly be simulated out of the camera while the sensor characteristics can.
+Put it this way, lens characteristics are analogue while the sensor output is digital.